Jack Warner (footballer, born 1911)

 John Warner (21 September 1911 – 1980) was a Welsh footballer who played as a wing half.

 In his early days, he played for Swansea Town, and he went on to make 135 Football League appearances for the Welsh club before moving to Manchester United for 1938–39.
 He made over 100 league appearances for the Old Trafford club, and then transferred to Oldham Athletic.

 Warner moved to Rochdale for the 1951-52 season, making 21 league appearances for the club.
 He then became manager of Rochdale for the 1952-53 season.

 He also made two appearances for Wales, along with one wartime cap.
+His full caps came against England in 1936 at Ninian Park and against France in 1939, Wales's final international for seven years due to World War Two.